pe5er/eink-eventlist/issue_template.md

-### Please post only issues that errors in this library!
+### Please post only issues that errors in this repo!
-- please use the Arduino Forum Displays for questions or enhancement suggestions
+- please use the GxEPD2 repo or Arduino Forum Displays for questions or enhancement suggestions

 #### Version number of the library used, should be the current one
 - this number is needed for later reference and tracking